 The LADO will decide whether the incident fits the criteria of an allegation against staff.
-In other words: Did the alleged incident potentially cause harm to the child?
+In other words: Did the alleged incident potentially cause harm to a child?
 Does the alleged incident potentially constitute a criminal offence?
 Does the alleged incident suggest that this person is potentially unsuitable to work with children?
 National allegations procedures are outlined in Keeping Children Safe in Education and local procedures will be set out by the statutory Safeguarding Partners on the relevant local authority website.

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026